PSKeePass/PoShKeePass/README.md

 KeePass 2.3.1

+## Contributing
-If you want to contribute it would be great if you could focus on
+If you would like to contribute please review the CONTRIBUTE.md file.
-- Error handling
-- Module help
-- Pester-tests to easily test PSKeePass against new versions of KeePass